 “A meat, a vegetable and a potato…or sometimes something quick like a pizza.”

 “Well, see that’s my problem…”

 Touche.
 It certainly is a problem, especially when they go on to describe what the evening snacking routine consists of.
-I’ll give you a hint: it’s not celery and carrot sticks.
+Here’s a hint: it’s not celery and carrot sticks.

 So what is the deal with eating at night?
 How can we avoid nighttime eating?
 Or more importantly, nighttime overeating?

 We’ve got plenty of tips for you to consider.

 3 Reasons NOT To Munch Out At Night

 First things first.
 Researchers suggest it is best to eat before 8pm.